mdgriffith/stylish-elephants/v5-Alpha-changes.md

 **Percent** - `percent` is no longer there for width/height values.
 Just use `fill`, because you were probably just using `percent 100`, right?
 If you really need something like percent, you can manage it pretty easy with `fillPortion`.
 The main reason this goes away is that `percent` allows you to accidently overflow your element when trying to sum up multiple elements.

 **Grids** - `grid`, and `namedGrid` are gone.
 The reason for this is that for 95% of cases, just composing something with `row` and `column` results in _much_ nicer code.
 I'm open to see arguments for `grid`, but I need to see specific realworld usecases that can't be done using `row` and `column`.

 **WrappedRows/Columns** - wrappedRow` and `wrappedColumn` are gone.
 From what I can see these cases don't show up very often.
 Removing them allows me to be cleaner with the internal style-elements code as well.

-**when/whenJust** - `when` and `whenJust` are removed, though you can easily make a convenience function for yourself!
+**When/WhenJust** - `when` and `whenJust` are removed, though you can easily make a convenience function for yourself!
 I wanted the library to place an emphasis on common elm constructs instead of library-specific ones.
 As far as shortcuts, they don't actually save you much anyway.

-**full, spacer** - `full` and `spacer have been removed in order to follow the libraries priority of explicitness.  `full` would override the parents padding, while `spacer` would override the parent's `spacing`.
+**Full, Spacer** - `full` and `spacer` have been removed in order to follow the libraries priority of explicitness.  `full` would override the parents padding, while `spacer` would override the parent's `spacing`.
 Both can be achieved with the more common primities of `row`, `column` and `spacing`, and potentially some nesting of layouts.